zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL200.md

     ![](images/200/Picture45.png)

-- Now change the appended URL to **/statictweets/%23Expo** and **press enter**.
+- Now appended `/statictweets/%23Expo` to the end of the URL and **press enter**.
 This will cause records containing **#Expo** in the tweet’s text or hashtags to be returned.
 This is how our Product Catalog will retrieve tweet's associated to a product.

     ![](images/200/image115.png)